Siddington, Cheshire

-Siddington is a village and civil parish in the Cheshire East district, in the ceremonial county of Cheshire, England.
+Siddington is a village and civil parish in Cheshire, England.
 It consists of farms; a picnic site; Redesmere, a half-mile long lake; and the Capesthorne Estate.
 The village is at the crossroads of the A34 with the B5392 approximately halfway between Alderley Edge and Congleton.
 The civil parish includes the hamlet of Capesthorne.
 In 2021 the parish had a population of 357.